 Agatha Harkness’s eventual reveal came not only as a shock but also at the perfect moment in the show’s sparkling solitary season.
 When all is said and done, Agatha ends up being more of a foil for Wanda than a true villain, helping both her and the audience to realize just how powerful she is.

 Nonetheless, the Salem Witch Trial survivor is immensely powerful and will no doubt demonstrate this further when her recent spin-off series is released.

 20. Ebony Maw (Avengers Infinity War, Avengers Endgame)

-Both movies had to juggle so many characters, Ebony Maw’s screen time in both movies was limited.
+Both movies had to juggle so many characters, that Ebony Maw’s screen time in both movies was limited.
 However, his antics, on Earth showed that he was a powerful being.

 Fighting against Doctor Strange, he barely broke a sweat as he used his telekinetic abilities to incapacitate the Sorcerer Supreme.
 In fact, he barely landed a blow on the Black Order member.
-The only thing that stopped him in his quest to get the Time Stone was Spider-Man’s quick thinking and knowledge of James Cameron’s movie Aliens, that’s how Tony used it through Ebony Maw in outer space and defeat him.
+The only thing that stopped him in his quest to get the Time Stone was Spider-Man’s quick thinking and knowledge of James Cameron’s movie Aliens, that’s how Tony used it through Ebony Maw in outer space and defeated him.

 19. Yon Rogg (Captain Marvel)